-3.12 A firm should ensure that the way it seeks to recover any sums covered by a payment deferral (including any increase in the total amount payable under the mortgage contract as a result) once the payment deferral period has ended is compatible with Principle 6 and MCOB 2.5A.1R.

-- 3.13 Customers coming to the end of a payment deferral period will be in different financial circumstances.
+- 4.1 A firm should ensure that the way it seeks to recover any sums covered by a payment deferral (including any increase in the total amount payable under the mortgage contract as a result) once the payment deferral period has ended is compatible with Principle 6 and MCOB 2.5A.1R. - 4.2 Customers coming to the end of a payment deferral period will be in different financial circumstances.
 What is fair treatment will differ according to these circumstances.
-Firms should distinguish between those customers who: - can resume full payments immediately - are currently unable to resume full payments due to circumstances arising out of coronavirus - have a payment shortfall.
+Firms should distinguish between those customers who: - can resume full payments immediately; - are currently unable to resume full payments due to circumstances related to coronavirus; - have a payment shortfall.